-A CAUTION If the dispensing paddle is pushed for more than 4 minutes, the dispenser motor may overload and stop.
+If the dispensing paddle is pushed for more than 4 minutes, the dispenser motor may overload and stop.
 The overload protector will reset automatically after 3 or 4 minutes.

-- If a large quantity of ice is needed at one time, it is best to remove cubes directly from the ice container.

-- The following sounds are normal when the ice maker is operating:

-- Motor running
+- If a large quantity of ice is needed at one time, it is best to remove cubes directly from the ice container. - The following sounds are normal when the ice maker is operating: - Ice loosening from tray Motor running ٠ - Ice dropping into ice container - Running water - Water valve opening or closing - Turn Off the ice maker when cleaning the freezer and during vacations. - If the ice maker will be turned off for a long period of time, you should also turn off the water supply valve.

-- Ice loosening from tray

-- Ice dropping into ice container

-- Running water

-- Water valve opening or closing

-- Stop the ice maker when cleaning the freezer and during vacations.

-- If the ice maker will be turned off for a long period of time, turn the water supply valve to the closed position.